k-wall/kroxylicious/RELEASING.md

   1. the first will version the artefacts at `release-version`.
 A `release-version` tag will point at this commit.
   2. the second will re-open main for development, at the next snapshot.
 * stage a release [Nexus UI](https://s01.oss.sonatype.org/).
 It'll be named `iokroxylicious-nn`.
+* raised a PR in the https://github.com/kroxylicious/kroxylicious.github.io/ containing the documentation for the release.

 If anything goes wrong, follow the steps in [Failed Releases](#failed-releases)